LukeThornton92/string_theory/README.md

 - Estimated shipping date is in the product detail, having now reviewed my site for the purpose of this readme am I now seeing it should also live in the bag/checkout/checkout success.

 - Would add an if statement in the checkout success to see if user is logged in, if so removing the message asking you to make an account.

+- I will need to go through all aspects of the site to ensure Its fully accessible for screen readers, which will improve my score for each page in lighthouse.

 # Technologies Used